jsabater/calabruix/content/posts/proxmox/pve/basic/os/index.md

 ---
-title: "OS installation and configuration"
+title: "Debian OS installation and configuration on Hetzner"
 date: 2023-08-01
 lastmod: 2024-09-21
-description: "Base installation of Debian GNU/Linux 11 Bullseye on a dedicated server at Hetzner."
+description: "Base installation of Debian GNU/Linux 11 Bullseye on a dedicated server at Hetzner"
-summary: "Install and configure the Debian OS using the tools provided by Hetzner"
+summary: "Install and configure the Debian OS on a dedicated server using the tools provided by Hetzner"
 categories: ["virtualisation"]
 tags: ["proxmox", "pve"]
 slug: operating-system